emqx/emqx-exporter/examples/k8s/README.md

 spec:
   selector:
     matchLabels:
-      # the label in emqx exporter svc
+      # the label is the same as the label of emqx-exporter svc
       app: emqx-exporter
   endpoints:
     - port: metrics